 Ask your Practitioner what might be best for you.
 We now have a Far Infrared Sauna by High Tech Health in our office that can be used to help with moving toxins out of the body by sweating.
 Lymphatic massage or dry skin brushing, drinking an adequate amount of good quality water, keeping your bowels moving well, exercise, and eating healthy foods all help, too.

 I hope this analogy helps you understand the why behind your symptom.
-I look forward to helping you on your path to health.
+I look forward to helping you on your path to diagnosing chronic symptoms and achieving better health.

 When it comes to your health you are your own best advocate.
 You know your body better than anyone else.